tahoe-lafs/tahoe-lafs/docs/specifications/uri.rst

 File URIs
 =========

-The lowest layer of the Tahoe architecture (the "grid") is reponsible for mapping URIs to data.
+The lowest layer of the Tahoe architecture (the "key-value store") is reponsible for mapping URIs to data.
 This is basically a distributed hash table, in which the URI is the key, and some sequence of bytes is the value.

 There are two kinds of entries in this table: immutable and mutable.
 For immutable entries, the URI represents a fixed chunk of data.
 The URI itself